Conference

 Keynotes from across stakeholder groups

-Hands-on training with safety technologies from leading companies (Google, Kaspersky, and others)
+Hands-on training with safety technologies from leading companies (Google, Kaspersky, Match Group and others)

 Policy and regulatory perspectives (including Ofcom and the Mayor’s Office for Policing and Crime)